starlightme/v2ex-daily-sgin-in/README.md

 	python v2ex.py

-	or in the other way, suit to users of Arch or Debian
+Or in the other way, suits to users of ArchLinux or  Debian 8 system

 	python2 v2ex.py